HD 93205

+In 1985, Arnout van Genderen et al. reported that the star appeared to be "variable in brightness".
+Eleonora A. Antokhina et al. confirmed the star's variability in the year 2000, and presented an extensive analysis of the light curve.
+The star was given its variable star designation, V560 Carinae, in 2001.
 The closeness of the two stars causes them to become deformed, and this means that the observed brightness of the system varies slightly every six days during its orbit.
 The total amplitude of the variation is only 0.02 magnitudes.

 It is generally considered as a member of the open cluster Trumpler 16.
-Among its neighbors are some of the most massive and luminous stars in the galaxy, like Eta Carinae, HD 93250 and the binary HD 93129.
+Among its neighbors are some of the most massive and luminous stars in the galaxy, like Eta Carinae, HD 93250 and the binary WR 25.
 It lies five arc-minutes from Eta Carinae.